London Theatre Guide: best plays on now in London, 2021

 Dark fantasy: The Ocean at the End of the Lane, Duke of York's Theatre ★★★★★

 After an impressive premiere at the National Theatre, this modern myth from the mind of Neil Gaiman comes to life on the West End.
 Read our review.

 Tom Stoppard turns his talents to a heartfelt story following a Jewish family in Austria over the beginning of the 21st century.
 Read our review.

-Reverse relationship: The Last Five Years, Vaudeville Theatre
+Reverse relationship: The Last Five Years, Garrick Theatre

 Jason Robert Brown’s musical two-hander about a young couple in the early throes of marriage transfers to the West End after moving audiences at Southwark Playhouse.
 Read more.

 When you believe: The Prince of Egypt, Dominion Theatre ★★★★★

 The stage of adaptation of 1998 Dreamworks animate film features Stephen Schwartz's award-winning songs and plenty of spectacle to enthral kids.
 Read our review.